jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 ## Other improvements
-In comparison to Combodo's official Mail to Ticket Automation extension.
+In comparison to Combodo's official Mail to Ticket Automation extension:

 ### Minor code tweaks
 Some code was simplified.